(Everything You Need To Know To Start Playing Golf)

 When planning your day at the course, understand that a round of 18 holes with three other players usually takes around 4-5 hours to complete.

 Don’t drag the group down by taking several minutes with each shot.
+Or on joking about the importance of maintaining the lawn.

 As others hit around you, stay at the ready to begin your pre-shot routine.
 When it’s your time to hit your shot, you’ll be prepared to play while keeping the steady pace of your playing partners.